-Most students will follow either a foundation tier or higher tier route in principle, though there is flexibility for movement between the two throughout the course, as necessary, in order to meet the individual needs of all learners.
+Most students will follow either a foundation tier or higher tier route in principle, though there is flexibility for movement between the two at certain points in the course, as necessary, in order to meet the individual needs of all learners.

 There is an option for some students to follow an Entry Level Certificate course and/or an Access to Foundation GCSE course during year 9 if needed, in order to help them prepare for the rigours and demands of GCSE mathematics.

-Most students will complete the first seven units of the GCSE course in year 9.
+Most students will complete the first five units of the GCSE course in year 9.